dart-archive/www.dartlang.org/src/site/docs/tutorials/index.markdown

 : This target shows how to use Web UI templates to conditionally activate UI elements.
-It also shows you how to use template loops to create a UI based on a collection of Dart objects.
+It also shows you how to use template loops to create a UI based on an Iterable Dart object, such as a list or map.
 <hr>

 <img src="web-ui-icon.png" width="48" height="48"> [ Target 8: Define a Custom DOM Tag](custom-elements/)
 : Continuing your introduction to the Web UI package, this target shows you how to use custom elements to define a new DOM tag.
-Custom elements are one feature of the Web Components model proposed by the W3C consortium.

 </div>
 <hr>